michael-cowled/MAPS---Metabolite-Annotation-Propagation-and-Synthesis/README.md

 6. Fixed a bug where the data_annotations.csv file was sometimes not recognised.
 7. Fixed a bug where it was not possible to run MAPS without access to a Unimelb proprietary storage drive.

+### What's New in v1.0.3?
+1. Fixed a bug where columns imported from SIRIUS files were incorrect if using a different version of SIRIUS.
+2. Added classyfire Superclass columns.

 ---

 ## Table of Contents